 1. Instead of trying to be too many things, Instagram focused on doing just one thing really well.

-However, Systrom and Krieger realised that users weren’t using the check-in features at all; they were mostly using the photo-sharing features.
+However, Systrom and Krieger realized that users weren't using the check-in features at all; they were mostly using the photo-sharing features.

 The app was eventually reduced to just having the photo-sharing functionality, and was renamed 'Instagram'.